 I’ve come across a few good recipes that require using roasted poblano peppers.
 I’ve also made recipes that require roasted poblano peppers.
 These reicpes include stuffed poblano peppers (I will be making that again one day so I can post it on my blog) Roasted Poblano & Crab Chowder, and Chili Rellano Casserole.
 I know it’s rather easy to buy a jar of already roasted poblano peppers but why not roast them yourself?
 It’s cheaper, the peppers are fresher and they lack the added sodium that comes with any processed packaged food.

 Today I will be sharing with you a simple tutorial on how to roast poblano peppers.
-I know there are many tutorials on the internet on how to roast the peppers but I figured I would share my version of roasting with all of you in hopes that you would gain some other valuable food knowledge from my blog!
+I know there are many tutorials on the internet on how to roast poblano peppers but I figured I would share my version of roasting with all of you in hopes that you would gain some other valuable food knowledge from my blog!
 I hope you enjoy this tutorial.

 What you will need